Loving Thoughts for Mike Eaton

-Mike Eaton, legendary waterman, shaper and dear friend to all that know him has had a stroke.
+Mike Eaton, legendary waterman, shaper and dear friend shaped my life.

 When I was working for Bob Wise (Wise Surfboards, San Francisco) we were building our own Wise brand surfboards.

-Mike drove up the coast in his custom hot-rod, an open top roadster and rumbled up to the shop.
+Mike drove up the coast in his custom hot-rod, an open top roadster and rumbled up to the shop on Balboa Street.

-Summertime in San Francisco tends to be foggy and cool – so when he arrived, we had plenty of time to talk as we checked out his ride and he warmed up.
+Summertime in San Francisco tends to be foggy and cool – so when he arrived, we had plenty of time to talk as we checked out his ride while he warmed up.

 Wise started carrying the Bing surfboards Mike was shaping.